LOLINTERNETZ/vscodeoffline/README.md

 ## Changelog

+ * 1.0.12 - @ttutko fixed a bug preventing multiple build qualities (stable/insider) from being downloaded.
+Thanks @darkonejr for investigating and reporting.
  * 1.0.11 - Fixed bugs in Gallery sorting, and added timeouts for Sync.
  * 1.0.10 - Refactored to improve consistency.
  * 1.0.9  - Added support for Remote Development, currently (2019-05-12) available to insiders.
 Refactored various badness.